 5.2.1 A plea for description of systems

 A better understanding of the diversity and functioning of plant-weevil BSPM systems requires detailed studies of the corresponding interactions (Fenster et al. 2004), but also of the identity and boundaries of the species involved.
-To date, too many plant-weevil BSPM studies follow a phytocentric approach and poorly account for pollinator identity, in part due to taxonomic shortfalls.
+To date, too many plant-weevil BSPM studies have a focus on plants and poorly account for pollinator identity.
+This is partly due to the complexity of the taxonomy in these groups (species complexes, small sized species) but also to taxonomic shortfalls.
 As Franz & Engel (2010) pointed out, there are no shortcuts to understanding the evolution and diversification of plant-weevil interactions and only detailed case studies can provide relevant insights.
-Taxonomic descriptions are essential prerequisites for any study of pollination in the highly specialized plant-weevil BSPM systems, and this effort must be made with the relevant expertise of trained taxonomists (Toon et al. 2020; Engel et al. 2021).
+Taxonomic descriptions are essential prerequisites for any study of pollination in the highly specialized plant-weevil BSPM systems, and this effort must be made with the relevant expertise of trained taxonomists using integrative approaches based on morphology and molecular tools (Toon et al. 2020; Engel et al. 2021).
 When expertise is not available, we strongly recommend producing at least one DNA barcode sequence for each weevil morphospecies involved in a system and depositing it on international databases (e.g., de Medeiros et al. 2019), and using images in addition to names to document weevil flower visitors (e.g., Núñez-Avellaneda & Rojas-Robles, 2008; Núñez et al. 2015; Guerrero-Olaya 2017; de Medeiros et al. 2019).
 The associated voucher specimens should also be deposited in permanent collections of museums or institutions.
 These two procedures will make it possible to considerably improve species description rates, but also the knowledge on their ecology and distribution.

 5.2.2 Evolutionary trajectories : when, why and how?

-Although preliminary insights on the emergence and maintenance of plant-weevil BSPM are readily available, a significant number of evolutionary aspects of these relationships remain to be investigated.
-A first aspect lies in the age of these relationships.
+Although preliminary insights on the emergence and maintenance of plant-weevil BSPM are readily available, a significant number of evolutionary aspects of these interactions remain to be investigated.
+A first aspect lies in the age of these interactions.
 Reliable fossils of weevil lineages engaged in BSPM are noticeably absent, precluding making precise inferences about the ages of these mutualisms.
 The reasons why so many ancient and more derived plant lineages have engaged in BSPM with weevils can be elucidated if their emergence coincides with specific past biogeographical or climatic events.
-More generally, plant-weevil BSPM systems offer a rich and diverse range of systems considered as potential models for understanding the conditions favoring: (i) the shift from detrimental to beneficial relationships, and the role of tripartite interactions in driving these interactions, (ii) transitions between pollination syndromes such as anemophily to BSPM and intermediate or ambophilous systems, and (iii) whether there is a general trend towards specialization of pollination systems in tropical biomes.
+More generally, plant-weevil BSPM systems offer a rich and diverse range of systems considered as potential models for understanding the conditions favoring: (i) the shift from detrimental to beneficial interactions, and the role of tripartite interactions in driving these interactions, (ii) transitions between pollination syndromes such as between BSPM, other kinds of entomophyly, anemophily, intermediate or ambophilous systems, and (iii) whether there is a general trend towards higher frequency of specialized pollinators engaging in BSPM in tropical biomes.
 Interestingly, almost all plant lineages exhibiting cantharophilous and thermogenic flowers are widely associated with weevils.
 It remains to be determined to what extent the association with weevils specifically was a key factor in the emergence of cantharophily in general (Bernhardt 2000).
-Other poorly documented aspects of these relationships include the potential association with specific microorganisms for colonization of breeding sites and whether plants alter their physiology to favor the development of the hosted pollinators.
+Other poorly documented aspects of these interactions include the potential association with specific microorganisms for colonization of breeding sites and whether plants alter their physiology to favor the development of the hosted pollinators.
+Finally, an unexplored aspect of these specialized interactions lies in their evolution in the context of current human-induced ecosystem disruption.
+The present multifaceted changes affecting the biosphere and insects in particular (Potts et al. 2016; Vanderplanck et al. 2021; Wagner et al. 2021) provide a context for an assessment of the resilience or vulnerability of these systems.

-Finally, in the age of genomics, tools are also available to investigate the genomic consequences of selective pressures associated with transitions between antagonism and mutualism in weevils, .

-5.2.3 The challenges of the anthropocene